 .

-This resource will help you to develop strategies you can use to manage your revision effectively by creating a revision plan.
+Learn strategies you can use to manage your revision effectively at each stage.

-This resource explores how to best prepare for an open book assessment.
+Explore how to best prepare for an open-book assessment through this guide.

-This workshop focuses on practical revision tips and advice ensuring you maximise your efficiency and focus on the build-up to assessments.
+This workshop focuses on practical revision tips and advice, ensuring you maximise your efficiency and focus during the build-up to assessments.

 This workshop focuses on the connections and links between your course areas.
 You will spend some time exploring how your studies connect to ensure that you are prepared for your assessments with strategies to explore and apply your understanding.